OUR STORY

 HISTORY

-Straydog was founded in East Texas by Pat and Bill Arnold.
-Pat’s vision and perpetual love of animals set the tone for our work.
-The mission was based upon dedication to the no-kill mission and commitment to rescue, rehabilitate, and rehome abandoned, abused, and surrendered dogs.
-Learn more about our history here.
+Straydog is founded as a 501c3 in East Texas by Pat and Bill Arnold.
+Pat’s vision and perpetual love of animals set the tone of our work.
+The mission is based upon dedication to the no-kill philosophy and commitment to rescue, rehabilitate, and rehome abandoned, abused, and homeless dogs.
+To see a video of who Straydog is please click here.

 • 2003

-In May, her family along with the Straydog community, unexpectedly lost Pat Arnold.
-Her last words were, “Take care of my dogs while I’m gone.”
-Bill Arnold and Juana Vazquez worked together trying to continue Pat’s dream for her 65 dogs.
-They vowed to never give up and strive to see her last dog either in a “fur-ever” home or living a long and happy life at the sanctuary.
+In May, the Straydog community, along with her family, tragically loses Pat Arnold.
+Her last words are, “Take care of my dogs while I’m gone.”
+Bill Arnold and Juana Vazquez work together to continue Pat’s dream for her dogs.
+They vow to never give up and work tirelessly to see her last dog either in a forever home or living a long and happy life

 • 2006